doga/rdf-dataflow/README.md

 `RDF Dataflow` is suitable whenever:

-- RDF 1.2 support is required, in particular whenever making statements about statements should be possible.
+- RDF-star support is required, in particular whenever making statements about statements should be possible.
 - Serialisers and deserialisers should be easy to implement.
 - Document completeness (= non-truncation) should be easy to verify by examining the document contents.

 Where the other RDF formats are currently falling short:

+- `RDF Dataflow` breaks new ground with its prose mode.
+All the other RDF formats are only geared toward representing data.

-- The [SPARQL 1.1 Query Results JSON Format](https://www.w3.org/TR/sparql11-results-json/) does not support RDF 1.2, and its purpose is to serialise many types of SPARQL results, not only RDF datasets. `RDF Dataflow` is derived from this format.
+- The [SPARQL 1.1 Query Results JSON Format](https://www.w3.org/TR/sparql11-results-json/) does not support RDF-star, and its purpose is to serialise many types of SPARQL results, not only RDF datasets. `RDF Dataflow` is derived from this format.

-- [JSON-LD](https://www.w3.org/TR/json-ld11/) is another JSON-based format but it does not yet support RDF 1.2 (as of July 2025).
-This is a terse format and writing serialisers and deserialisers for it is a non-trivial task.
-RDF 1.2 support is on their roadmap, which will make this format terser still.
+- [JSON-LD](https://www.w3.org/TR/json-ld11/) is another JSON-based format.
+This format ensures non-truncation, and [RDF-star support is in the works](https://json-ld.github.io/json-ld-star/), but this is a terse and human-unfriendly format for which serialisers and deserialisers are non-trivial to program.

-- [Turtle](https://www.w3.org/TR/rdf12-turtle/) and [TriG](https://www.w3.org/TR/rdf12-trig/) support RDF 1.2, but  writing serialisers and deserialisers for those formats is non-trivial, and they make it impossible to ensure that a document hasn't been truncated.
+- [Turtle](https://www.w3.org/TR/rdf12-turtle/) and [TriG](https://www.w3.org/TR/rdf12-trig/) support RDF-star, but  writing serialisers and deserialisers for those formats is non-trivial, and they make it impossible to ensure that a document hasn't been truncated, unless a special vocabulary such as [qrmm](https://vocab.qworum.net/#qrmm) is used to ensure content integrity.

-- [N-Quads](https://www.w3.org/TR/rdf12-n-quads/) and [N-Triples](https://w3c.github.io/rdf-n-triples/spec/) support RDF 1.2, but writing serialisers and deserialisers for those formats is somewhat more difficult than for `RDF Dataflow`, and these formats also make it impossible to ensure that a document hasn't been truncated.
+- [N-Quads](https://www.w3.org/TR/rdf12-n-quads/) and [N-Triples](https://w3c.github.io/rdf-n-triples/spec/) support RDF-star, but writing serialisers and deserialisers for those formats is somewhat more difficult than for `RDF Dataflow`, and these formats also make it impossible to ensure that a document hasn't been truncated, unless a special vocabulary such as [qrmm](https://vocab.qworum.net/#qrmm) is used to ensure content integrity.

 ## Usage example